 - Confirm Your Decision to Return

-During your interview, UNHCR will ask every adult member of your family who is returning to Syria to confirm their decision to return to Syria is voluntary.
+1. During your interview, UNHCR will ask every adult member of your family who is returning to Syria to confirm their decision to return to Syria is voluntary.
 We will also ask for your permission to share some key information with UNHCR and partners inside Syria.
-If you decide to go ahead with the return, every adult member of your family will sign a Voluntary Repatriation Declaration Form confirming your choice to return.
+If you decide to go ahead with the return, every adult member of your family will sign a Voluntary Repatriation Declaration Form confirming your choice to return.2.
+Please note that if your family is returning at different times, UNHCR cannot provide cash assistance for voluntary return to families who have chosen to separate in a way that would leave children or vulnerable adults in Jordan without appropriate care and support.

 - Camp Clearance with SRAD